engtuncay/engtuncay.github.io/csharp-dotnet/wpf/wpf-notes-16-list-controls.md

 ![An ItemsControl using a UniformGrid panel for holding the items](https://wpf-tutorial.com/Images/ArticleImages/1/list-controls/itemscontrol_uniformgrid.png)

-➖ ItemsControl with scrollbars
+###  ItemsControl with scrollbars

 Once you start using the ItemsControl, you might run into a very common problem: By default, the ItemsControl doesn't have any scrollbars, which means that if the content doesn't fit, it's just clipped (kırpılır).
 This can be seen by taking our first example from this article and resizing the window:

 ![An ItemsControl without scrollbars](https://wpf-tutorial.com/Images/ArticleImages/1/chapters/list-controls/itemscontrol_clipped.png)

 WPF makes this very easy to solve though.
-There are a number of possible solutions, for instance you can alter the template used by the ItemsControl to include a ScrollViewer control, but the easiest solution is to simply throw a ScrollViewer around the ItemsControl.
+There are a number of possible solutions, for instance you can alter the template used by the ItemsControl to include a `ScrollViewer control`, but the easiest solution is to simply throw a ScrollViewer around the `ItemsControl`.
 Here's an example:

 ```xml
 <Window x:Class="WpfTutorialSamples.ItemsControl.ItemsControlSample"